 Challenge number Detail of challenge 1 Attendance of disadvantaged students should be in line with non-disadvantaged students and should be at 95%.
-Our attendance data over the last 2 years indicates that attendance among disadvan- taged pupils has been between 2-3% lower than for non-disadvantaged pupils.
+Our attendance data continues to indicates that attendance among disadvantaged pupils on average is lower than non-disadvantaged pupils.
 2 High levels of engagement in wider opportunities are extremely important.
 Pupil Premium students can lack access to cultural and enriching activities.
 This limits wider knowledge, improved literacy skills, improved interpersonal skills and mental wellbeing.
 100% of disadvantaged students should be able to access enrichment opportunities such as music, sport, societies, educational visits and other events.
-We currently have 100% engagement in a number of activities which is partially facilitated by this funding.
+3 Access to support for students who need it to address mental health and wellbeing as well as post-lockdown anxieties has been a challenge, and this has disproportionately affected students from disadvantaged backgrounds

-3 Access to support for students who need it to address mental health and wellbeing as well as post-lockdown anxieties has been a challenge, and this has disproportionately affected students from disadvantaged backgrounds 4 Our observations and assessments have shown that students who experience disadvantage achieve slightly below their peers in national examinations.
+4 Our observations and assessments have shown that students who experience disadvantage achieve below their peers in national examinations.
 Access to targeted academic support for students who need it, based on class data and internal assessments.
 5 Assessments using NGRT, observations and discussion with KS3 pupils indicate that disadvantaged pupils generally have lower levels of reading comprehension than peers.
 This impacts their progress in all subjects.
 On entry to year 7 in the last 2 years, between 15-20% of our disadvantaged pupils arrive below age-related expectations.
 This gap remains steady during pupils' time at our school.